About ASAP

 What We Do

-The Local Food Research Center studies and communicates the impacts of localizing food systems.
+Conduct research.
+Our Local Food Research Center works to better understand the role and impact of localizing food systems.

 Vision Statement